-Admirers of “Three Sisters” will respond doubly strongly to the new National Theater revival of Brian Friel’s “Aristocrats,” the 1979 play that seems to have absorbed Chekhov’s tragicomedy into every flickering change of mood.
+Admirers of “Three Sisters” will respond doubly strongly to the new National Theater revival of Brian Friel’s “Aristocrats,” the 1979 play that seems to have absorbed Chekhov’s tragicomedy into every telling, flickering change of mood.
+The production is enhanced by a director, Tom Cairns, who experiments with space, tempo and time in a way last seen at this address two summers ago when Katie Mitchell directed, yes, “Three Sisters.”
 Auds resistant to leisurely accretion of detail and affect will likely be put off, but everyone else will be enthralled.